 Muscle Relaxation – Focus on tensing and releasing each muscle group.
 Doing this for a few minutes can help relax your body and open up your mind.
 While you are focusing on tensing and releasing your muscles, you are no longer stressing or wondering how you will come up with that next idea.
-This technique is called Progressive Muscle Relaxation, and as its creator Edmund Jacobson said “An anxious mind cannot exist in a relaxed body.”
+This technique is called Progressive Muscle Relaxation, and as its creator Edmund Jacobson said: “An anxious mind cannot exist in a relaxed body.”
 Once the anxiety is released, your creative thinking has a chance to flourish.

 Guided Imagery – Tap into your imagination and visualize yourself somewhere.
 Maybe it’s one of your favorite destinations for vacation, or possibly it’s a favorite restaurant, gallery or place in nature.
-You can fully engage each of your senses—touch, sight, taste, scent and sound—to bring the experience to life.
+You can fully engage each of your senses—touch, sight, taste, scent, and sound—to bring the experience to life.
 Going somewhere else for a while in your mind can be a wonderful break, and you can return to your project with a fresh perspective.

 Meditation – A part of becoming unstuck is to remove barriers or limitations that we might be experiencing.
 The reasons for these barriers vary, but could be work, relationships, finances or even our own thoughts.
 By meditating, we are centering our thoughts and focusing on the present.
 If you enjoy silent meditation, spend a few minutes in quiet reflection.
 If you struggle with silent meditation, you can try guided meditation to keep your thoughts from wandering to worries and preoccupations.

 Do you have a favorite technique from above?
 To read more examples of each of these relaxation techniques, see some of my other blog posts such as How Relaxation Techniques Can Help You Focus, 1 Minute Relaxation Break, How Loving Kindness Meditations Can Help You and Guided Imagery: Relaxation via Your Imagination.
-Don’t forget to sign up for my newsletter here.

 May you find a time to relax and free your creative expression.